sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 **After having completed this chapter you will be able to:**

-* Develop a basic pipeline for reference-based analysis of a long-read sequencing dataset
+* Develop a basic pipeline for alignment-based analysis of a long-read sequencing dataset
-* Answer biological questions based on the results of such an analysis
+* Answer biological questions based on the analysis resulting from the pipeline

 ## Introduction